atolab/cdds/docs/GettingStartedGuide/helloinstanceworld.rst

 After that, it will dispose instance 2.
-Because the dispose is related to instances only, only the key variable (thus :code:`userID`) is of influence and the rest of the sample will be ignored (in the helloworld case that'll be :code:`message`).
+Because the dispose is related to instances only, only the key variable (thus :code:`userID`) is of importance and the rest of the sample will be ignored (in the helloworld case that'll be :code:`message`).

 This results in the following output from the publisher